devwag/m4/README.md

 # m4

-This project is an Event Grid Web Hook written in Go that supports receiving and processing 1 custom message type: Person.
+This project is an Event Grid Web Hook written in Go that supports receiving and processing the person message type.

 ## Notes